afomera/richer-text.js/docs/src/getting-started.md

 ---

 <div class="callout" data-color="green">
-  <p><strong>Important:</strong> RicherText has a hard dependency on React/react-dom and you must install or have React >= 17 in your project.
-If you follow the Rails installation the packages will be added if they're not already.
-You <strong>do not</strong> have to use React outside of the RicherText editor if you do not want to.</p>
+  <p><strong>Important:</strong> As of RicherText.js v2, we no longer require a dependency on React/react-dom.
+Now's the perfect time to try it.</p>
 </div>

 ## Installation (Ruby on Rails)